se-edu/se-book/documentation/guidelines/documentMinimally/what/text.md

 <div id="body">

-Aim for 'just enough' developer documentation.
+**Aim for 'just enough' developer documentation.**

 * Writing and maintaining developer documents is an overhead.
-We should try to minimize that overhead.
+You should try to minimize that overhead.
 * The readers are developers who will eventually read the code.
-The documentation complements the code and provides just enough guidance to get started.
+The documentation complements the code and can provide only just enough guidance to get started.

 </div>